 Funding Distribution Questions

-Donations to PiE make up 61-73% of the site-directed funds that each principal has to use for his or her own school.
+Donations to PiE make up an average of 63% of the site-directed funds that each principal has to use for his or her own school.
 These funds pay for many critical staff that local and state funding does not support.
 Over 250 additional supportive staff (aides, teachers, specialists, counselors, etc.) are funded in whole or in part by PiE.
 PiE reviews district financial reports to ensure that funds are spent in accordance with donor wishes.

 STEM: Instructors whose hands-on lessons and innovative teaching methods build key skills and ignite student interest in STEM.